-With Excel 2013, charts have started to display shortcut buttons.
-You can add/remove elements, apply predefined styles and color sets and filter values in respective order with a few clicks.
+In Excel 2013 and newer versions, charts display shortcut buttons.
+You can add/remove elements, apply predefined styles and color sets and filter values with a few clicks.

 Ribbon (Chart Tools)

 Whenever you activate a special object, Excel adds new tab or tabs to the Ribbon.
-Charts follow the same process.
 You can see these chart-specific tabs under Design and Format.
 While the Design tab contains options to add elements, apply styles, modify data, and modify the chart itself.
-Tthe Format tab provides more generic options that are common with other objects.
+The Format tab provides more generic options that are common with other objects.

 Waterfall Chart Customizing Tips